Travel Guide to Huaraz - Peru’s Adventure Travel Hub

 Connect with Nicho, our Lima-based local expert, for help perfecting your itinerary, answers to all your travel questions, and fabulous local tips for a better visit!

-Best time to visit
+When to visit

 Huaraz and the Cordilleras, like the rest of the Peruvian Andes, have a climate that falls into two distinct seasons: dry season and wet/rainy season.

-The dry, season runs from April through September, with the most popular months being June, July, and August.
+The dry season runs from April through September, with the most popular months being June, July, and August.

 The wet season runs from October through March, with the wettest months being January, February, and March.